 Afghan refugees in Iran are considered one of the largest refugee populations in the world and have been present in the country for up to 40 years.
 In 2019, the European Commission reported that there are close to one million documented Afghan refugees residing in Iran, however, this still leaves up to two million undocumented Afghan refugees in Iran who have no formal legal status or access to assistance.
 Many live under the constant threat of deportation and face difficulties accessing basic services including healthcare, education and legal assistance.

 The primary Afghan personal identification document is called the ‘tazkera’ and is considered proof of national identity and nationality status in Afghanistan, but the process to obtain a tazkera is complex and time-consuming and there are barriers to overcome, mainly the need to return to a place of origin or to Kabul to apply for the documentation as it cannot be issued outside Afghanistan.
 Afghan refugees in Iran may be at risk of statelessness due to the inability to maintain and prove ties with Afghanistan, which can in particular impact the enjoyment of nationality by children born in exile.
 It is possible to acquire Iranian nationality, but this requires various documents to be presented to the authorities including a police certificate, which may be difficult for the person to provide.
 Legal, administrative, economic and cultural barriers can also prevent Afghan refugee parents from registering the births of their children, increasing the risk of statelessness.

-We would like to thank external consultant Faraz Firouzimandi for his work reviewing the Iran Country Position Paper.
+We would like to thank Faraz Firouzimandi and Arash Lahourpour for their work reviewing the Iran Country Position Paper.